THE STORIES BEHIND THE SIBLEY BOOKS

 That one visit to the cinema turn out to be a fulcrum in my life: since I seem to have spent the subsequent fifty years conducting a love-hate relationship with Walt Disney: from seeing Pinocchio six times in one week, as a child, to writing, broadcasting and lecturing about Walt and his works since (as you might laughingly put it) I grew up!

-Disneydust (a reference to that sparkling pixie-dust seen in so many Disney films) was announced in a publisher's catalogue, but never made it in print, although odd paragraphs subsequently found their way into The Disney Studio Story,written with my good friend and fellow Disney-fanatic, Richard Holliss.
+Disneydust (a reference to that sparkling pixie-dust seen in so many Disney films) was announced in a publisher's catalogue, but never made it in print, although odd paragraphs subsequently found their way into The Disney Studio Story,

-I also edited an edition of Lewis Carroll's Alice's Adventures in Wonderland,illustrated with fascinating concept art by David Hall for an abandoned Disney film version in the 1930s.
+I also edited an edition of Lewis Carroll's Alice's Adventures in Wonderland,

 "Cracking books, Gromit!"